Chrismarsh/CHM/docs/configuration.rst

 If using ``point_mode``, this name corresponds to the ``output`` key.
 If a lot of stations are to be output, consider keeping them in a separate file and inserting using the top-level ".json" behaviour.

+There is currently no check that one MPI rank finds the output triangle.
+Any rank that doesn't have this output triangle will raise a warning, but exactly 1 rank should report that it finds the output triangle.
+If the file is empty, confirm that a rank does find the triangle and confirm the output lat long is correct.

 .. confval:: longitude

    :type: float